magejosh/wizards-choice/docs/process_maps.md

     Error --> Edit[Edit Spell Data]
     Edit --> Validate
 ```

+- After saving spell data, the spell cache must be cleared using `clearSpellCache` to ensure the game reloads the latest XML.

 - The spell data XML file is always located at `/public/data/spell_data.xml` in the project.
 - At runtime, it is loaded from `/data/spell_data.xml` (the URL path).